cacalote/wso2-training-1/readme.md

 Step 4.
 Merge the version in the git repo and the modified file and commit the file

+	git commit -a -m "your commit message goes here"

 Step 5.
 Load the files to the upstream.

 	git pull –u origin master